sangvishtechnologies/Turo-Clone-App/README.md

 ## ⚙️ How does the Turo Clone App Development work?

-Find out the working scenario in steps of our Turo clone app in order to offer a smooth experience to the users.
+Find out the working scenario in steps of our[**Turo Clone App**](https://sangvish.com/turo-clone/)  in order to offer a smooth experience to the users.

 ### 🔹 User Registration
 The users also register through mobile or email and develop a profile with the required documents and payment information.